mateusgondim/T2DEngine/README.md

 # T2DEngine
 A 2D tile based game engine, with a companion DEMO showcasing some its features.

-# Motivation
+## Motivation
-The main reason behind the construction of the engine, was to have a first hand learning experience on how to construct a component based 2D game engine.
+The main reason behind the construction of the engine, was to have a first hand learning experience on how to build a component based 2D game engine.

-# DEMO
+## DEMO
 ![alt text](gifs/demoGif01.gif)

-# Tech/Framework used
+## Tech/Framework used
   - [OpenGL/GLFW](http://www.glfw.org/) and [GLEW](http://glew.sourceforge.net/) for rendering.
   - [stb_image](https://github.com/nothings/stb) for image loading.
   - [CMake](https://cmake.org/) for generating the build files.
   - [Tiled Level Editor](https://www.mapeditor.org/) for creating the maps used by the engine, i.e, the tmx files.
   - [TexturePacker](https://www.codeandweb.com/texturepacker) for generating the sprite atlases and the corresponding xml files used by the engine.

-# Some core features
+## Some core features
 T2DEngine is comprised of a group of modules, each one implementing a core functionality.
 Some of them are:
   - Math, which implements all the 2D vector and matrix math used by the engine and DEMO.
   - Mem, which provides a function to allocate aligned memory blocks and defines both a pool data structure to manage memory blocks of the same size and a generic memory allocator.